shanzi/algo-notes/useful_knowledge/bitset_operations.md

 The idea of this solution is simple:

-1. At first we pick the subsets with the smallest integer represention.
+1. At first we pick the subsets with the smallest integer representation.
 2. Each time we generate the smallest integer with the same number of $$1$$s larger than current one.
 Thus we get the next subset with $$k$$ elements.
 3. Repeat the steps until we it is larger than `1 << n`.

 To generate the next integer with the same number of $$1$$s in binary representation needs the following steps:

-1. Find the first continous range of $$1$$s from the low bits
+1. Find the first continuous range of $$1$$s from the low bits
 2. Set the first zero beyond those $$1$$s to $$1$$.
 At this time, the number of $$1$$s increased by one.
 3. Shift the range of $$1$$s in step 1 to lower bits until the number of the $$1$$s decreased by one.
 4. Then we get the smallest integer that is larger than the old one that with the same number of $$1$$.